 The rigid and locked-down strategy of siloed secrets may have worked in the past, but it's now clear that a SecretOps approach is required to remove security theatre, increase developer productivity, and confidently manage application config and secrets at scale.

-Our vision for SecretOps Platform is to establish a new category of developer tooling to provide every developer, student, hobbyist, startup, and enterprise with the features they need to manage application secrets securely.
+Our vision for SecretOps platform is to establish a new category of developer tooling to provide every developer, student, hobbyist, startup, and enterprise with the features they need to manage application secrets securely.
 And in minutes or a few hours, not days, weeks, or months.

 That is our strategy for raising the security posture of any application, regardless of the language, framework, cloud, or platform.